moabs81/scaffold2/readme.md

 * To build this project, use <code>npm run build</code> - I need to fix this config though, so it may not work right now
 * If you have built this project, run <code>npm run serve</code> and navigate to http://localhost:5000 to use JSON-Server to serve the build locally

+#### Notes about React

+Buried innocuously within the config directory of this scaffold is a file called additionalConfig.txt.
+It is my <i>really hacky</i> way of modifying this project to be a React based project because by the time I discovered the excellent [create-react-app](https://github.com/facebookincubator/create-react-app) I'd already invested so much time into this little project that I wanted to incorporate React into my toolchain and build rather than ditch it all for that one.
+I am willing to tolerate this mess for myself for the time being, so for now and until I either separate the two dev scaffolds or create a more elegant way of doing it for myself, follow these steps to include React in the project.
+NOTE: ALL OF THESE STEPS WILL BE COMPLETED BEFORE THE SET UP STEP FIVE NOTED ABOVE.

+1. In your new project's package.json, add the additionally listed dependencies (note there is a dev set and a prod set).
+These include React 16 along with React-dom and prop-types, Babel's React preset, eslint plugins to handle React and JSX, and packages for testing React components using [Enzyme](https://github.com/airbnb/enzyme) with [Chai](https://github.com/producthunt/chai-enzyme).

+2. Add 'react' to your .babelrc as shown in that snippet.

+3. Add the parserOptions and 'react' plugin to your .eslintrc as shown in that snippet.

+4. As noted above, dependencies for component testing with Enzyme using the existing Mocha + Chai test engine/assertion library have been included.
+If you wish to create component tests, then do the following:
+    * In your new project's package.json, replace the script 'test' with the one noted in that snippet.
+This is done to add the custom no-css compiler to Mocha.
+If this is not done, Mocha (Using Chai + Enzyme, see below) will throw syntax errors for any .less stylesheets imported into React components under test.
+    * In your project's config directory, create a new .js file called mochaNoLess.js which contains the contents of that snippet.
+This simple function will essentially cause Mocha to ignore any imported .less files, thus avoiding any of the otherwise anticipated syntax errors.
+This is not a robust configuration, but can be made more so with the addition of more extensions (.css, .scss, etc) if required.
+    * Use the test imports snippets as a guide to boilerplate React component testing.
+See [Enzyme's readme](https://github.com/airbnb/enzyme) for additional insights into testing with Enzyme.

 #### My ambitions

 - [ ] I am still learning how to organize actual code, so right now this scaffold doesn't include any directories for code past the src/components level.
 In fact, to call it a scaffold at all is probably pretty generous/incorrect, it's really little more than a directory structure and an install file...
-At some point I might create more structure
+At some point I might create more structure.
-- [ ] My lint --> test --> build task flow could be cleaner or more automated, probably
+- [ ] My lint --> test --> build task flow could be cleaner or more automated, probably.
 - [ ] I really only have a hazy view of what I want to do with this, but I want to write a test suite to validate this template upon install. probably validate some env vars, path builds, do a few dependency checks, etc...
-- [ ] Because there are global dependencies, I eventually intend to set this environment up in [containers](https://www.docker.com/) so as to reduce the required host dependencies to only Docker, just as a can-I-do-this exercise
+- [ ] Because there are global dependencies, I eventually intend to set this environment up in [containers](https://www.docker.com/) so as to reduce the required host dependencies to only Docker, just as a can-I-do-this exercise.
-- [ ] I also intend to use a scaffolding tool like [Yeoman](http://yeoman.io/learning/) to do this entire process more gracefully at some point
+- [ ] I also intend to use a scaffolding tool like [Yeoman](http://yeoman.io/learning/) to do this entire process more gracefully at some point.
+In addition to that being a more efficient process overall, the 'React' manual additions make it the process painful.
+More to come...